Though they have read your resume, the interviewers may still inquire about your working experience or education. They do it for two reasons:

-- To see what matters for you and if you think positively about your past and future.
+- To see what matters to you, and if you focus on good or bad things when narrating your past experience.

 Let’s have a look at their second point.
 Some people will talk about problems they had with their former bosses or colleagues, or they will claim that they left becasue people were not competent in their last place of work.
 HR managers won’t hire them though, since nobody wants to employ people who look for the bad, and who will likely complain about something all time.